 Cipher

 Ciphers came about when people realised they needed to confidentially share information with one another without third parties potentially violating their privacy.
-Many consider ciphers as a critical concept in cryptography because it is part of the science of secure communication.
+They have been prevalent for decades, with the first ones relying on pen and paper instead of a computer programme.

 Key Takeaway